vivekuppal/transcribe/README.md

 While Transcribe provides real-time transcription and optional response suggestions, there are several known limitations to its functionality that you should be aware of:

 **Whisper Model**: If the --api flag is not used, we utilize the 'tiny' version of the Whisper ASR model, due to its low resource consumption and fast response times.
 However, this model may not be as accurate as the larger models in transcribing certain types of speech, including accents or uncommon words.
+Other larger models and their multi lingual versions can be downloaded and used for transcription by following instructions using transcribe command line arguments.
+Larger models provide better quality transcription and they have higher memory requirements.

 **OpenAI Account**: If a paid OpenAI account with a valid Open API Key is not used, the command window displays the following error message repeatedly, though the application behvaior is not impacted in any way.
 ```
 Incorrect API key provided: API_KEY.
 You can find your API key at https://platform.openai.com/account/api-keys.
 ```

-**Models**: The default install of transcribe has the tiny(72 Mb) model for english.
-Other larger models and their multi lingual versions can be downloaded and used for transcription by following instructions using transcribe command line arguments.
-Larger models provide better quality transcription and they have higher memory requirements.

 **Language**: If you are not using the --api flag the Whisper model used in Transcribe is set to English.
 As a result, it may not accurately transcribe non-English languages or dialects.